-High school students conducted a project about health and healthy lifestyle choices.
+High school students have conducted projects about health and healthy lifestyle choices.
 Activities included oral presentations, stations and games.
 Participants gained an understanding of how to read food labels and learned about healthy snack choices and food portions.
 Another emphasis was weight management, including the dangers of fad dieting, healthy weight gain and weight loss.

 To emphasize the importance of daily exercise, middle and high school students participated in a long-distance (2 Kilometers) walking/jogging activity.
 Winners were awarded medals, and participants were then given an opportunity to reflect on the importance of sport and exercise in their lives.

-This year, Al Faris International joined hands with 10KSA to promote awareness, and school volunteers took part in the world’s largest humanitarian ribbon formed on December 12, 2016 at Princess Noura University.
+In 2016, Al Faris International joined hands with 10KSA to promote awareness, and volunteers took part in the world’s largest humanitarian ribbon formed on December 12, 2016 at Princess Noura University.

 Book Sale Project

 Grade 10 students initiated and carried out a plan to sell used books, build the school’s library and raise funds for charity.
 The used book sale aimed to provide affordable books for readers of all ages and to encourage reading.
 It supplied the school’s library with more resources, and proceeds were donated to help refugees.
 More than 2,000 books were donated over two months.